 This no-guilt dinner is so easy to make.
 Although cabbage and carrots are standard, you can add in any vegetables you have on hand!!
 You can make this recipe with any ground meat or even leftover rotisserie chicken!

-If you are looking for a great family dinner, I have tons of delicious gluten free dinner recipes to try!
+If you want a great family dinner, I have tons of delicious gluten free dinner recipes to try!

 Why this recipe is great: